distribution-social/SocialDistribution/README.md

 =================
 Our API Document is available on https://www.distribution.social/swagger

+To install dependencies: `python pip install -r requirements.txt`<br />

+To run locally: `python manage.py runserver`<br />

+We have a webservice API that can be used, with the correct authentication, to<br />
+interact with our website.
+This API is used by other groups to send authors on<br />
+our site.<br />

+API Documentation is available at `{base_url}/swagger`<br /><br />

 Test Cases
 =================
 We have test cases for API and Model testing.

+To run tests: `python manage.py tests`<br />

+These tests check if our API and models are working properly.<br />

 AJAX Documentation
 =================